flasd/cpf-check/README.md

 import CPF from 'cpf-check';
 ```
+Works on Node, any CommonJs Env. and as an AMD modules.

 ## Usage & API
 ### CPF(String): Boolean
-The main export is a function that validates CPF's.
+The main export is a function that validates CPFs.
 ```javascript
 const CPF = require('cpf-check')
 const myCpf = '676.754.677-10';